nmaue/O365-Licensing/README.md

 Licenses can also be removed from an entire OU if defined

-Obviously don't actually code the password into the script, but have it read in from an encrypted file
+Obviously don't actually code the password into the script, but have it read in from an external file

 ## Todo
 * Change the piping to actual variable statements